silicon-vlsi/TESLA/README.md

 ## Features
 ## Applications
 ## Description
 An op-amp based bandgap reference is designed.
 The small size and low power consumption of the BGR make it ideal for portable and battery-powered applications.
-The BGR can be operated from a supply as low as 1.5V to the maximum supply voltage of 5V.
-This BGR provides a temperature coefficient (tempco) of less than 20 ppm/degree-centigrade for wide range of temperature sweep (–40°C to +125°C).
+This BGR can be operated from a supply of as low as 1.5V to the maximum supply voltage of 5V.
+This BGR provides a temperature coefficient (tempco) less than 20 ppm/degree-centigrade for a wide range of temperature sweep (–40°C to +125°C).
+Fig. 1 shows the circuit diagram of BGR.
+The BGR consists a core circuit, a opreational amplifier, a start-up circuit and a ztat circuit.
+Here the main function of the operational amplifier is to equal the voltages at two input nodes and also equals the currents through two branches.
+The start-up circuit makes the BGR operational during the turn-on of power.
+The ztat circuit is additiobally connected to the BGR to generate the very low tempco currents or currents almost independent of temperature.
+More detail description of above circuits is provided in their idividual sections.

+### Op-amp Circuit
+### Start-up Circuit
+### ZTAT Circuit

 # Serial Peripheral Interface (SPI)
 The Serial Peripheral Interface (SPI) is a synchronous serial communication interface specification used for short-distance communication, primarily in embedded systems.